csikasote/bembaspeech-exps/README.md

 </tbody>
 </table></div>

+In order to obtain subsets with their associated CSV files from BembaSpeech, we used the [prepare.py]() script.

 ### 2. Language Model
 The 5-gram LM used in this experiment was created using default parameter values of DeepSpeech v0.8.2
 * [lm.binary](https://drive.google.com/file/d/109a1poTnPpYf-ILQlsIRC44QHh_kaXBX/view?usp=sharing)